lsolesen/shoporama-php-sdk/README.md

 ## Getting started

-Before doing anything you should register yourself with Billy and get access credentials.
+Before doing anything you should register yourself with Shoporama and get access credentials.

 ## Installation

 ### Composer

-Simply add a dependency on lsolesen/billy-php-sdk to your project's `composer.json` file if you use Composer to manage the dependencies of your project.
-Here is a minimal example of a composer.json file that just defines a dependency on Billy PHP SDK 2.1:
+Simply add a dependency on lsolesen/shoporama-php-sdk to your project's `composer.json` file if you use Composer to manage the dependencies of your project.
+Here is a minimal example of a composer.json file that just defines a dependency on Shoporama PHP SDK 0.1.*:

 ```
 {